Amplitude

 amplitude in music production

-During the Music production amplitude refers to the loudness of a played audio signal.
+At the nuclear Music production amplitude refers to the loudness of a played audio signal.
 It is often referred to as dBFS (decibels relative to the full scale) and indicates how loud or quiet the audio signal is compared to its maximum amplitude (level).
 This is currently in online mixing or online mastering a particularly important factor for properly leveling your tracks.

 In music production, amplitude can be manipulated in a variety of ways to achieve the desired volume or loudness.
 One way is to use equalizers or dynamics compressors (compressor) to boost, reduce or change specific frequencies or ranges of the audio signal.
 Another option is to use faders or gain controls to directly affect the amplitude of the audio signal.